-If you are considering visiting Luxor as part of a Nile cruise package, or have access to a taxi or a hired car from Luxor, it is well worth the trip to spend several hours or even a day or two in Esna.
+If you are considering visiting Luxor as part of one of our Nile River Cruises, or have access to a taxi or a hired car from Luxor, it is well worth the trip to spend several hours or even a day or two in Esna.
 The modern town which one can see today is known to sit on top of the original site, and as a result, one can expect that there will be ongoing excavation and discoveries for many years to come.

 Explore the Best of Egypt and Luxor

 If you would like to spend some time exploring Esna please be sure to check out the many Egypt tour packages offered on our site.
 If your favorite attractions are not included in your preferred tour, simply let us know and one of our customer service representatives will contact you to discuss a custom Egypt tour that can include any and all of the destinations you are longing to see, including places like the Temple of Khnum.